nikos230/Horizonal-Network-Geodesy/README.md

 ---

 # Usage
-This script can be used for solving horional networks.
-It is not recomented to be used for profesional use as the program has many bugs and not working for all input data but insted to be used for reseatch purposes
+This script can be utilized for solving horizontal networks.
+However, it is not recommended for professional use due to bugs and its inability to work with all input data.
+Instead, it is better suited for research purposes.
 ---

 # Input Data